bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 52: Tuesday, February 27, 2018

+**Today's Progress**:  Finished Chapter 6 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.

+**Thoughts**:  I've been reading daily, but I haven't been keeping track of it.

 ### Day 51: Monday, February 26, 2018

 **Today's Progress**:  Finished Chapter 5 of Essentialism: The Disciplined Pursuit of Less by Greg McKeown.